-How to Make a Mattress Firmer: Your Step-by-Step Guide
+How to Make a Soft Mattress Firmer: Your Step-by-Step Guide

 Do you prefer firm mattresses, but have somehow ended up sleeping on a mattress far too soft?
 Learn how to make a mattress firmer in 7 steps.

 Sinking too far into a mattress is a sure-fire way to get a poor night’s sleep.
 Whether your new mattress is softer than you expected or an old one is becoming a bit too snuggly with age, there are ways to up a mattress’s support.
+Can you make a mattress more firm without buying a new one?
 Follow these 7 steps if you’re ready to make your bed firmer.